Mac-Rsh/mr-library/README_EN.md

    ![CubeMX project](document/picture/readme/cubemx_project.png)

-3. Copy the driver of the corresponding chip in the `bsp` directory to `driver`:
+3. Copy the driver of the corresponding chip in the `bsp` directory to `driver` (Please read the documentation in `bsp` carefully):

    ![Driver directory](document/picture/readme/driver.png)

-4. Remove unnecessary files` bsp `, `document`directories (you can also remove `.git `files if you don`t need` git `).
+4. Remove unnecessary files`bsp`, `document`directories (you can also remove `.git `files if you don't need`git`).
 When complete, the directory structure looks like this:

    ![project directory](document/picture/readme/project.png)